Is Altimeter Growth Corp. (AGC) a Keeper?

 AGC’s Market Performance

-AGC stocks went up by 14.63% for the week, with a monthly drop of -4.78% and a quarterly performance of 0.98%.
-The volatility ratio for the week stands at 7.18% while the volatility levels for the past 30 days are set at 6.75% for Altimeter Growth Corp..
-The simple moving average for the period of the last 20 days is 4.72% for AGC stocks with a simple moving average of -0.03% for the last 200 days.
+AGC stocks went down by -8.95% for the week, with a monthly drop of -2.57% and a quarterly performance of -13.00%.
+The volatility ratio for the week stands at 12.49% while the volatility levels for the past 30 days are set at 7.93% for Altimeter Growth Corp..
+The simple moving average for the period of the last 20 days is -2.52% for AGC stocks with a simple moving average of -5.80% for the last 200 days.

-During the last 5 trading sessions, AGC rose by +1.73%, in comparison to the 20-day moving average, which settled at $12.61.
-In addition, Altimeter Growth Corp. saw 8.48% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AGC fell by -8.95%, in comparison to the 20-day moving average, which settled at $12.82.
+In addition, Altimeter Growth Corp. saw -2.64% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AGC